terrisage/GettingAndCleaningData/README.md

 # Getting And Cleaning Data Programming Assignment

-The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 The theme of this project is the data collected from wearable computing such as Fitbit and Jawbone up.
 The data linked for this project represents the data collected from a Samsung Galaxy accelerometer.
 A full description is available at the site where the data was obtained: